kiteco/vscode-plugin/README.md

 - Completions
 - Function Signatures
-- Expanded Info
+- Hover info and Sidebar
-- Goto Definition
+- Go to Definition
+- Search

 ## How to install this extension